lukewealth/lockup/README.md

 ## 📄 License

-This project is licensed under TRICODE PRO LID License.
+This project is licensed under TRICODE PRO LTD License.

 ---